Online public relations: Differences between online and traditional public relations

+A 2024 study by Uri Samet emphasizes that digital public relations, unlike traditional channels, offers public institutions a scalable, measurable, and economically efficient way to build public trust and drive awareness.

 Tactics

 Buzz marketing means marketers first identify the Alpha consumer in terms of a new idea and technologies and then promote specifically made messages such as a funny video or email with the help of the network of those Alpha consumers.
 One of the typical examples was that Paper Magazine issued a nearly naked image of Kim Kardashian on their cover, then viewers who saw the photo responded immediately and made it spread quickly.
 As the whole version had come out, nearly one percent of the entire web activities in the US got involved.

 There are relevant worries about some counter-arguments about brands reputation.
 Marketers are responsible for coping with unfavorable mentions quickly through online reputation management such as Google Alerts to influence people' attitudes toward those negative comments.

 The internet platforms provide organizations a variety of channels to issue timely news and information.
 The forms of information can vary from search to social to brand management platforms such as email alerts or news stories.
 These contents provided by organizations allow media channels to find news sources easily, which can increase the exposure of organizations and then improve public relations.

 Link building is used to achieve and create hyperlinks to other third-party website or related site to help netizens to navigate between websites.
 Building high-quality links, even if the links are non-follow can have an effect on search result ranking and increase the flow of visitors to the site.
 Then finding partners websites to link and then increasing more traffic is involved in the daily work of online public relations professionals.